CMPT 250 - Introduction to Computing Science

 CMPT 305 - Object-Oriented Programming

 This course will further develop object-oriented analysis, design and programming.
-Topics include: objects, classes, methods, messages, parameters, inheritance, encapsulation, polymorphism, reuse, algorithmic construction and distributed systems.
+Topics include: objects, classes, constructors, methods, messages, parameters, inheritance, interfaces, encapsulation, polymorphism, and reuse.
+A large-scale object oriented example will be presented.

 CMPT 310 - Database Management Systems